AAS Names 23 New Fellows for 2022

 - Kelle Cruz (CUNY Hunter College): For her continuous dedication to the betterment of the scientific process and community, including her efforts founding the AstroBetter blog, serving in important leadership roles within the AAS, and authoring seminal papers in brown dwarf science.

 - Imke de Pater (University of California, Berkeley): For innovative observations of bodies in our solar system using cutting-edge instrumentation across the electromagnetic spectrum and in-depth modeling of the data.

 - Jacqueline Faherty (American Museum of Natural History): For outstanding accomplishments in the study of brown dwarfs and directly imaged exoplanets; a dedication to public outreach; and service as an advocate, role model, and mentor to astronomers from underrepresented groups.

-- Harry Ferguson (Space Telescope Science Institute): For scientific, technical, and community leadership of surveys of the distant universe with the Hubble Space Telescope, in combination with other facilities.
+- Henry Ferguson (Space Telescope Science Institute): For scientific, technical, and community leadership of surveys of the distant universe with the Hubble Space Telescope, in combination with other facilities.

 - George Helou (California Institute of Technology/IPAC): For significant contributions to our understanding of the infrared universe and enabling community access to data from Spitzer, Herschel, Planck, and other missions.

 - Luis Ho (Kavli Institute for Astronomy and Astrophysics, Peking University): For pioneering multiwavelength searches for active galactic nuclei powered by black holes, and for leadership that is shaping China’s emergence as a world power in astronomy.

 - Judith T Karpen (NASA Goddard Space Flight Center): For her sustained contributions to understanding the formation and dynamics of the solar corona and wind.